Steigner/VRM/README.md

 ### Programming for robots and manipulators
 This repository is used to submit assigned projects from the VRM course.
 Course is focused on practical and theoretical knowledge in robotics branch.
 Lecturer of this course is [Ing.
 Roman Parak](https://github.com/rparak).
-According to assignment, this repository have only 3 main folders:

 * Presentation - Presentation about collaborative robotics, ROS and some interesting points.
 * Seminar_paper - Seminar paper, which describe problematic of robots for medicine [[czech lang.]](https://en.wikipedia.org/wiki/Czech_language).